 Echelle

 When échelle observations are completed, the data are sent by FTP to a Sun workstation.
 There, the reduction of the data is done in a semi-automated manner by means of an IRAF1 script.
-Processing consists of bias subtraction, flat fielding, aperture extraction (in that order), and wavelength calibration by means of a Th-Ar lamp.
+Processing consists of bias subtraction, aperture extraction, flat fielding (in that order), and wavelength calibration by means of a Th-Ar lamp.
+In almost all cases, the calibration solution is linearly interpolated in time between the solutions for lamp exposures taken before and after the stellar spectrum.
 The data product is formatted in FITS.
 Header keywords for heliocentric correction are supplied, but the correction is not done.

 The reduction procedure is described in detail in a 1996 M. S. thesis by Christopher L. Mulliss.